 The requirements and filing process for an Assumed Name vary depending on the type of business structure.

-The legal name of a sole proprietorship or partnership in Michigan can be the owner’s full first and last name, which can be used without registering.
+The legal name of a Michigan sole proprietorship or partnership can be the owner’s full first and last name, which can be used without registering.
 For example, if John Smith starts a business repairing computers but doesn’t use a business name, he doesn’t have to register.
 If John decides to name his business John’s Computer Repair, he will need to register.

 A corporation, Limited Liability Company and Limited Liability Partnership won’t typically register for a Michigan DBA since a unique entity name is created during the entity formation process.
 However, some will want to register for a DBA if they have another business or brand name they want to operate in addition to the legal name of the business.
-This can allow multiple businesses to operate with the liability protection of a Michigan corporation or LLC without having to form another entity.
+This can allow multiple businesses to operate with the liability protection of a Michigan corporation or LLC without forming another entity.

 What are the steps to file a DBA in Michigan?